dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3571: Culture represents a shared way of life in communities.
+### T3571: Culture is a shared way of life within a community.

 |Support|
 |---|